vlang/v/doc/docs.md

 `data` is a field (of type `voidptr`) with the address of the first element.
 This is for low-level [`unsafe`](#memory-unsafe-code) code.

-Note that the fields are read-only and can't be modified by the user.
+> Note: Fields are read-only and can't be modified by the user.

 #### Array Initialization